Richard C. Watkins: Personal life

 Richard Charles Watkins was born to Charles and Elizabeth Watkins in Bristol, England.
 He immigrated with his parents to Ogden, Utah in 1872.
 In 1881, he married Lucy Greenwell of Ogden, formerly from Dunton Bassett.
 They had three children prior to her untimely death in 1887.
 Subsequently, Richard married Emma Wold in 1889 in Ogden and together they had 9 children.
-Richard died April 9, 1941, and is buried in the Salt Lake Cemetery.
+Richard died April 9, 1941.